Last updated on May 8, 2026

 What are (Data Build Tool) dbt’s Limitations?

-The typical cloud data warehouses dbt operates on top of have been Redshift, BigQuery, and Snowflake.
+The typical cloud data warehouses that dbt operates on top of have been Redshift, BigQuery, and Snowflake.
 Those platforms are typically used to solve business intelligence (BI) problems, which means that data engineers and data analysts have collaborated, while other teams have separately attacked problems that a data lake could solve.
-Thus, data science teams for example, have often been siloed from the data analytics teams in many organizations.
+Thus, data science teams, for example, have often been siloed from the data analytics teams in many organizations.

 Only a few years ago, it was difficult to imagine a world where an entire data team could use a single platform to query both their data warehouse and data lake. dbt and Databricks have made this an achievable reality.